algorithmsbooks/DecisionMakingProblems.jl/README.md

 ## Usage

-To use the DecisionMakingProblems module, begin your code with
+To use the DecisionMakingProblems module, begin your code with:

 ```julia
 using DecisionMakingProblems